grushamehrotra/Analog-Watch/README.md

 # Analog-Watch

-NOTE: The watch displays random time.
+NOTE: This is a working analog watch which displays random time.

 Download both the .java files.
 Destination.java contains the code for initializing the frame using Java Swing.